 Headaches.
 The headaches that are sometimes accompanied by a fever (fever being more common with children than adults) need to be checked out by a health care professional.
 Headaches should be taken seriously if they happen often as a result of computer usage.
 Use of blue light glasses (check https://felixgray.com/collections/kids-clear-glasses) is something you can consider for your kid.

 Stomach aches.
 Headaches or stomach aches need to be checked out by a health care professional to make sure it’s not a more serious issue.
+While most stomachaches are minor, persistent or severe pain, especially when accompanied by fever or vomiting, requires prompt medical evaluation.
+A thorough check-up can help rule out underlying conditions that require specific treatment.

 Underdevelopment.
 Whether your child is 1 or 5 years old, if your child has any type of developmental delay or not enough development, talk to your doctor.
+Early identification can be important, as developmental milestones, like walking, talking, and social skills, can provide crucial insights into a child’s overall well-being and neurological health.
+Your pediatrician can perform screening tests and recommend early intervention services if necessary.